 3. Reaching new customers

-Building up your social media pages before you have an office or even a website for your startup is the best hack for getting your name out there on the cheap, says Max, who handles marketing for country apparel business A Hume.
+Building up your social media pages before you have an office or even a website for your startup is the best hack for getting your name out there on the cheap, says Max, who handles marketing for the country apparel business A Hume.
 Establishing a presence on Facebook is not only fairly straightforward for most people, company formation expert or not, it’s also much less expensive than trying to gain visibility on Google.
 You can actually target users far more precisely using the data that Facebook collects, which is useful if you do want to buy advertising once you have a budget to spend.

 4. Keeping healthy (both mentally and physically)

 Focusing on meditation has been a life-changing experience for Angela Bradbury, Co-founder and CEO of Chime Advisors, who formed her company back in 2015.
 For her, it’s all about stopping and figuring out the best use of your time – particularly early on, when you’re unlikely to have people to delegate tasks to and are inevitably spending nights working late.
 Getting enough downtime, she says, is very important to a healthy, happy startup.